The drug that clears acne, but was also linked to depression, suicidal thoughts and fetal deformities is still on the market in its generic form

 ‘I resisted taking the drug initially because of the negative hype surrounding Accutane and birth deformities at the time.
 Once I was on the medication, I had to see the images of deformed babies on the papers I signed to get my prescription every month.’

 Patients taking isotretinoin may also find that their level of triglycerides (a type of fat or lipid in the blood) increases while using the drug.
-Julie, an 18-year-old from Florida, found that her triglycerides shot up way above normal to 270 mg/dL in the second month of a 5-month course of treatment.
-(The American Heart Association cites a normal range for triglycerides as 150 mg/dL or lower.)
+Julie, an 18-year-old from Florida, found that her triglycerides shot up way above normal to 270 mg/dL in the second month of a five-month course of treatment.
+(The National Heart, Lung, and Blood Institute cites a normal range for triglycerides as 150 mg/dL or lower.)
 High triglycerides — along with other factors — can increase the risk of heart disease.

 Isotretinoin can also cause dry skin and extremely chapped lips in many users (Julie has reported having dry, peeling lips and skin that looks “sunburned” without makeup), as well as hair loss, nosebleeds and headaches.
 Isotretinoin may affect night vision, so it may not be possible to drive after dark; and it may make the skin more sensitive to sunlight, causing it to become irritated and burn easily.
 Drinking alcohol while taking the drug may increase the risk of side effects.

 In addition, isotretinoin can interact negatively with some medications and vitamin supplements.
 Taking isotretinoin with corticosteroids can weaken bones; when taken with tetracycline antibiotics, it can increase pressure in the brain.
 Isotretinoin can interfere with progestin-only birth control pills, making them less effective.
 The drug — which is derived from vitamin A — should not be taken with vitamin A supplements as this can increase the risk of side effects.